jacobszmon/Git-Info-Pages/docs/02-Git-Life-Cycles/02-Git-Life-Cycles.md

 When a file is initialized, it is first **untracked**.

+Git will not interact with any files unless directly told to, so untracked files are never committed or modified.

 ### Unmodified

 Once the files are committed, the metadata is saved to Git and since that version of the file is saved, it is now **unmodified**.